If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 When you have that, go to this link to submit your Supplementary Application.

-You cannot simply copy and paste your answers, but you must put them in manually.
+You CANNOT simply copy and paste your answers, but you must type your answers out manually.
 Don’t rush this step.
 Double check your answers for spelling mistakes, grammar, and other errors.

-*DON’T PANIC: If you have technical problems with your Supplementary Application, submit a ticket to the McMaster BHSc Apply Helpdesk (available in the Supplementary Application submission site).
-If the Helpdesk does not respond to your inquiry within two business days, email: email@example.com.
+If you have technical problems with your Supplementary Application, submit a ticket to the McMaster BHSc Apply Helpdesk (available in the Supplementary Application submission site).
+If the Helpdesk does not respond to your inquiry within 2 business days, email: firstname.lastname@example.org.

 For more information on submitting your Supplementary Application, visit this page.